tcsvn/pyadlml/docs/user_guide/index.rst

 User Guide
 ==========

-A chronological reading order is advised since the subjects are based on each other.
-For the minimal required knowledge to get started read at least article 1,2 and 4.
+It is recommended to follow a chronological reading order, since the subjects presup.
+For the minimum required knowledge to begin read at least article 1, 2, and 4.

 .. toctree::
     :maxdepth: 2